Hemorrhoids: Symptoms, Causes and Natural Support Strategies

 2. Coconut Oil:

 Coconut oil treats damaged tissue lining along the stomach and intestines which causes inflammation (18).
-This inflammatory response leads to harmful bacterial concentrations and more severe health problems related to the health of the gut such as autoimmune diseases.
+This inflammatory response leads to harmful bacterial concentrations and more severe health problems related to gut health such as autoimmune diseases.

 3. Aloe Vera: